 Classroom management can be the hardest thing to get perfected, but it is the most important part of a successful classroom.
 There are many classroom management techniques out there, so you’ll have to find what works best for you.
 I have done the stoplight system, classroom economy, and clip chart.
 I personally like the clip chart because it is positive and I’m not spending money on prizes the students may only play with for an hour.

 I created my clip chart in Word and uploaded it to Vistaprint (always looks for coupons with this site).
 I ordered the small banner and it has held up for over 4 years.
 I did try to laminate it this past year to see if it would make it sturdier, but it just peeled off.
 The way I use my clip chart is for students to start on green each day.
 They can move up or down depending on their choices.
 If they get on pink, they get to put a jewel on their clothespin.
 Yes, even the boys get excited for this!
 Once both sides of their clothespin is full, students can either take it home or put it on the “Clip Chart Hall of Fame” poster.
 This has worked great in my room.
 The whole class gets SO excited when someone gets on pink.
 My students are really good about not making fun of anyone that may be on a not so good color, but encourage them to make better choices so they can move back up.
 I love seeing them support each other!!!
 I like to have this posted during Meet The Teacher night, so parents can learn about our behavior system.

 At the end of the day I color every child’s folder to let the parents know what color their child ended up on.
 The parents then sign off each night.
 Having this form is great to keep a record of a child’s behavior or if you start to notice a change in behavior.
 I only write comments if their child went below green for any reason.
 You can find the clip chart above and these parent forms here.

-Getting Ready for Meet Your Teacher/Open House
+Getting Ready for Meet The Teacher/Open House

 Now that you have your room ready to go, it’s time to think about what all you want to tell parents about your rules, procedures, expectations, schedule, etc. I have created an editable packet to help you get ready for Back to School.
 This bundle has many forms, a class handbook, and a PowerPoint that can be used at your open house.